-(Last Updated on : 12/11/2016)
+(Last Updated on : 24/11/2018)

-Costumes of Kerala
+The state of Kerala

-Costumes of Kerala for Women
+Traditional Dress of Kerala for Women

 of Kerala is the Mundum Neriyathum.
 The conventional piece is the Mundu which is the lower garment and it consists of 2 cotton cloth pieces.
 The Mundu is worn around the hips and beneath the navel.
 The cloth is creamy or white in colour and possesses a coloured strip called border or Kara.
 The women of Kerala wear Mundu in different style from that of the women of Christian

-origin.
-The Neriyathu is the name of the upper garment which is put over the blouse having one of its ends inserted in the Mundu and the other long end worn over the front torso.
+The Neriyathum is the name of the upper garment which is put over the blouse having one of its ends tucked in the Mundu and the other long end worn over the front torso.
 This is worn in a diagonal way, from the right hips to the left shoulder looking like a saree

-Costumes of Kerala for Men
+Traditional Dress of Kerala for Men

+at least drape a towel-like cloth over the shoulders.
 The traditional wear of the Hindu

 men residing in the state of Kerala is Kasavu Mundu.
 This dress is very much popular in the rural or remote areas.
 This attire is a piece of cloth made of cotton, 3 to 4 meter long having a silk